VenuxSoftwareSolutions/Vendor-Voice-VLLM-Attachments/README.md

 - Plain text files are rendered to PDF.

 ## Postman Usage
-1. Open Postman and create a new `POST` request to `http://localhost:8000/api/v1/analyze`.
+1. Open Postman and create a new `POST` request to `http://localhost:8000/api/v1/analyze` or to `http://staging.caestro.com:8005/v1/analyze` to test in staging.
 2. Under the **Body** tab, select **form-data**.
 3. Add a key `prompt` (type `Text`) with your instruction.
 4. Add one or more keys named `attachments` (type `File`) and choose local files to upload.
 Postman will automatically send all with the same key.